OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 You may want to validate your add-in's manifest file to ensure that it's correct and complete.
 Validation can also identify issues that are causing the error "Your add-in manifest is not valid" when you attempt to sideload your add-in.
 This article describes multiple ways to validate the manifest file.

 > [!NOTE]
-> For details about using Configure your Office Add-in to use a shared runtime logging to troubleshoot issues with your add-in's manifest, see [Debug your add-in with Configure your Office Add-in to use a shared runtime logging](Configure your Office Add-in to use a shared runtime-logging.md).
+> For details about using runtime logging to troubleshoot issues with your add-in's manifest, see [Debug your add-in with runtime logging](runtime-logging.md).

 ## Validate your manifest with the Yeoman generator for Office Add-ins